tyabbi/drs-project/docs/getting-started/starting.md

 {: .fs-9 .no_toc }

 ## The e-Amusement Card
-An e-amusement card will let you save your progress.
+An e-Amusement card will let you save your progress.
 Notably, you will be able to track your high scores and have access to unlockable songs/limited time events.
 A lot of songs are locked from the start, so it's highly recommended to get a card if you want to dedicate time to this game.

 *insert card pic here*

-If your arcade has e-amusement service, they probably sell the cards.
+If your arcade has e-Amusement service, they probably sell the cards.
+Just ask for an "e-amuse card" or a "Konami card."
 They are usually between $5 to $10.

+Ideally, you would want to get a newer e-Amusement card with the Amusement IC logo on it since it works for games outside of the Bemani/Konami line of games.
+The newer versions of other cards (Aime, BANAPASS, NESiCA), which also have the Amusement IC logo, should also work.
+Otherwise, older e-Amusement IC cards should still work on DRS.

 ## Scanning Your Card
 Scan your card on the cab's card reader shown below.